Skip to main content

 }

-Class fields can also be utilised in another way.
-Imagine that we'd like to add a new property to a subclass.
-Usually, this is done within the constructor of the subclass:
+Class fields also open another door.
+Say you want to add a new property to a subclass.
+Normally, you’d do this in the constructor:

 class Animal {